-LOYOLA AT LEUVEN
+LOYOLA IN LEUVEN

 Loyola has established a study abroad program at the Katholieke Universiteit Leuven (KUL) in Belgium.
 Leuven is a city of about 90,000 people situated 15 kilometers east of Brussels.
-Founded in 1427, The KUL is the oldest Catholic university in the world and one of the premier educational institutions of the Low Countries.
+Founded in 1427, the KUL is the oldest Catholic university in the world and one of the premier educational institutions of the Low Countries.

+Loyola students participate in the normal academic life of a European university, and they must plan to enroll in the Leuven program for their entire junior year.
 Under the guidance of a resident faculty director Loyola, Belgian, and international students live in The International Nachbahr Huis, and take regular classes from the KUL faculty.
 Courses are taught in English, and students from many countries attend.
 Over one hundred courses are available in a variety of fields, and many are offered in other languages including Dutch, French, German, and Italian.

-In addition to standard classwork, Loyola at Leuven includes a number of trips to such cities as Paris, Amsterdam, and Cologne.
+In addition to standard classwork, the program includes a number of trips to such cities as Paris, Amsterdam, and Cologne.
 Under the guidance of the resident director, these travel experiences are integrated into a mandatory European culture course for credit.